-- Your dependent children under age 13; and - Care of a child under age 13 at a day camp, nursery school, or by a private sitter for a child that lives in your home at least eight hours a day; - Before-and after-school care (must be kept separate from tuition expenses); - Care of an incapacitated adult who lives with you at least eight hours a day; and - Expenses for a housekeeper whose duties include caring for an eligible dependent.
+- Your dependent children under age 13; - At a day camp, nursery school, or by a private sitter for a child that lives in your home at least eight hours a day; or for before - and after - school care (must be kept separate from tuition expenses); - Care of an incapacitated adult who lives with you at least eight hours a day; and - Expenses for a housekeeper whose duties include caring for an eligible dependent.

-For 2019, you may contribute between \$120 and \$5,000 on a pre-tax basis (or up to \$2,500 a year pre-tax if married and filing separately), to your Dependent Daycare FSA to pay for eligible dependent daycare expenses.
+For 2020, you may contribute between \$120 and \$5,000 on a pre-tax basis (or up to \$2,500 a year pre-tax if married and filing separately), to your Dependent Daycare FSA to pay for eligible dependent daycare expenses.
 If your spouse is a full-time student or incapacitated, the maximum annual election is \$3,000 for one child or \$5,000 for two or more children.
 Our plan does not allow dependent daycare FSA funds to roll over from one year to the next, so be sure to plan carefully when deciding how much to contribute.

-Any amount remaining in your account at year-end for which you did not file a claim by the
+Any amount remaining in your account at year-end for which you did not file a claim by the deadline will be forfeited.